Differences Between Inventory & Assets: How to Track & Manage Both

 Inventory assets are similar, but hold a key distinction: they represent sellable inventory.
 They are recorded as such on balance sheets.
 Often, they create a buffer following the manufacturing process, with the intent of streamlining processes should a sudden spike in demand occur.
 Without consumable inventory assets on hand, shortages could occur, thereby limiting revenue.

 Both concepts should be distinguished from assets, which are used to create or manage inventory.
-Machines, for example, are common assets that must be carefully tracked and maintained.
-They are more stable than inventory, but damage or loss can prove even more devastating when high-value assets are involved.
-They must be carefully monitored for depreciation, which, despite occurring slowly over time, can cause major problems if not properly addressed.
+Machines and equipment for example, are common company assets that must be carefully tracked and maintained.
+They are more stable than inventory, but damage or loss can prove even more devastating when high-value assets are involved (such as IT assets, which include hardware, software, devices, and more).
+It’s essential for a business to carefully monitor the asset lifecycle in order to prevent major problems as depreciation occurs.

-Inventory, inventory assets, and assets must all be tracked carefully to produce a desirable return on investment.
+Inventory, inventory assets, and assets must all be managed carefully to produce a desirable return on investment.
+For assets in particular, the most crucial aspect of the management process is tracking, though this is also important for inventory as well.
 Requirements for tracking can differ significantly from one category to the next.
 A lot depends on the value of the inventory or assets, as well as how (and whether) they move through the supply chain — and how they impact your bottom line.

 With assets and inventory assets, the need for tracking is largely internal.
-Equipment should be properly maintained for the company’s purposes.
+Equipment should be properly maintained for the company’s purposes including preventative maintenance to make the most of the asset life.
 Extensive data may be required to determine whether assets are functioning properly, whether they experience too much downtime, and what can be done to solve identified issues.

 External data takes on a more important role for inventory, which is eventually intended to be sold or otherwise acquired by another entity.
-Management must account for this reality by keeping track of products throughout the supply chain process.
+Management must account for inventory levels by keeping track of products throughout the supply chain process.

-The internal and external concerns cited above are handled by two main systems: asset inventory tracking and inventory management.
+The internal and external concerns cited above are handled by two main systems: asset management and inventory management.
 Both are explained in detail below:

-Designed for internal assets such as Android and iOS mobile devices, asset inventory tracking aims to make the most of items that are regularly used by employees.
+Also known as “asset inventory management,” this is designed for tracking internal assets such as Android and iOS mobile devices.
+Asset management aims to make the most of items that are regularly used by employees.
 Ideally, an asset inventory tracking solution will provide thorough oversight for everything from the location of the items in question to how and by whom they’re used.

 Inventory Management